pojntfx/gomather/README.md

 # Felix Pojtinger's `grpc-go` Math Microservice

-A simple math GRPC microservice and client, for the purpose of learning and evaluating Go and `grpc-go`.
+A simple math GRPC microservice, for the purpose of learning and evaluating Go and `grpc-go`.

 ## Features